 In recent years, the media has reported numerous stories of rideshare-related physical and sexual assaults.
 Drivers and riders have been victims of these crimes.

 However, many people didn’t know the true extent of the problem until Uber released a company safety report in 2019.
+Lyft recently released their own report in November 2021.
 Now, drivers and riders are questioning the safety of rideshare apps such as Uber.

 Assaulted While Using Uber?